 - assess the outcomes and impacts of the fund overall and the individual projects, and explore how these vary depending on the focus of the project, delivery model, and participant and school characteristics

-- compare and contrast the outcomes, additionality (added value) and value for money of individual projects or types of projects across the fund
+- compare and contrast the outcomes and additionality (added value) of individual projects or types of projects across the fund

 - examine how TLIF has influenced the wider CPD market, and how it has interacted with other targeted funds such as Opportunity Areas and the Strategic School Improvement Fund